How to Create and Test Your Business Name

 - Can your employees say it proudly?

 How did your proposed business name do?
-Is it a keeper or is it time to go back to the drawing board?
-Be honest with yourself, in the long run, you will be glad you did.
+Is it a keeper, or do you need to go back to the drawing board?
+In the long run, you'll be better off being honest with yourself now.

 Having a great name is a powerful force when it comes to your marketing campaigns.
 Your name differentiates you from competitors, makes an emotional connection with your audience, and helps to build a strong brand that your customers recognize and trust.